Looking to place your advertisement?

 Wiring schema

-To import it, open the Arduino IDE, go to Sketch > Include Library > Add .ZIP Library and then select the file that you just downloaded.
+To import a library, open the Arduino IDE, go to Sketch > Include Library > Add .ZIP Library and select the library file downloaded from our GitHub repository.

 Then you can simply use include statement: